Suspected human sacrifice: Couple among 3 held in Kerala | Law-Order

 - India

-Two women were allegedly sacrificed as part of black magic to bring prosperity to a village of Pathanamthitta district of Kerala and three people, including a couple, suspected to be involved in the crime, were taken into custody, police said here on Tuesday.
+Two women were allegedly sacrificed as part of black magic in a village in Pathanamthitta district of Kerala and three people, including a couple were arrested in this connection, police said here on Tuesday.

-The two women, who had earned their daily bread selling lottery tickets on the streets here, were allegedly sacrificed by the accused to settle their financial issues and bring prosperity in life, police said.
+The two women, who had earned their daily bread selling lottery tickets on the streets here, were allegedly sacrificed by the accused to settle the financial issues of the couple and bring prosperity in their life, they said.

+The chopped body parts of the deceased were exhumed from the premises of the couple's house at Elanthoor village in Pathanamthitta later in the day.
-Expressing shock over the murders, Chief Minister Pinarayi Vijayan said only those who are sick in the head could commit such crimes.

-Such blackmagic and witchcraft rituals could only be seen as a challege to civilised society, he said in a statement.
+Expressing shock over the killings, Chief Minister Pinarayi Vijayan said only those with a sick mindset could commit such crimes.
+Black magic and witchcraft rituals could only be seen as a challenge to civilised society.

-According to the police, the victims, said to be in their near 50s, were natives of Kadavanthara here and Kalady nearby.
-The women had gone missing in September and June this year and the eventual probe led to the story of human sacrifice, they said.
+According to police, the victims, said to be in their near 50s, were natives of Kadavanthara here and Kalady nearby.
+The women had gone missing in September and June this year and the eventual probe, based on their mobile phone details and tower locations, unravelled the story of human sacrifice.

+The first woman, who had gone missing, was Kalady native, living there with her partner for some time and a missing complaint was filed by her daughter on August 17.

+The other woman, originally from Dharmapuri in Tamil Nadu, went missing on August 17, as per the complaint of her sister.

-The body parts of the victims were cut into pieces before being buried in two locations at Elanthoor village in Thiruvalla in Pathanamthitta, they said quoting the confession by the accused.
+The body parts of the victims were cut into pieces before being buried in two locations at Elanthoor, police said, quoting the confession by the accused.

-The arrested persons were identified as Bhagaval Singh, reportedly a local massage therapist, his wife Laila, both natives of Thiruvalla; and Rasheed alias Muhammand Shafi, a Perumbavoor native, who was suspected to have lured and brought the now-deceased women to the house of the couple where the sacrifice was said to have been done.
+Those arrested were identified as Bhagaval Singh, reportedly a traditional massage therapist and healer, his wife Laila.
+They both were natives of Thiruvalla.
+Also, Rasheed alias Muhammand Shafi, a Perumbavoor native, who was suspected to have lured and brought the now-deceased women to the house of the couple where the sacrifice was said to have been done.

-On further interrogation, it was also found that this was not the lone case but another woman was also allegedly sacrificed'' similarly in the same house in June.
+On further interrogation, it was also found that this was not the lone case, but another woman was also allegedly sacrificed, in the same house in June.

 Further details can be divulged after exhumation and inquest, said IG (south zone) P Prakash.

 ''Prima facie, it was a case of murder for financial gains through black magic and human sacrifice.
 The police will look into all aspects and details,'' he added.
-Both the women were reportedly lured by Rasheed under the pretext of acting in porn films and promising to pay them a hefty amount as remuneration.
-But police were yet to confirm this.
+Both the women, economically disadvantaged, were reportedly lured by Rasheed under the pretext of acting in porn films and promising to pay them a hefty amount as remuneration.
+But, police are yet to confirm this.

-Steps were also on to exhume the bodies of the women at the locations where their alleged body parts were buried as per the confession of the accused.
+Shocked neighbours said it was truly hard for them to believe that Singh and his wife were involved in such crimes.

+''He belonged to a traditional vaidyar (healer) family and had a good reputation so far.
+He was very active in the socio-cultural arena also.
+We do not know how he and his family got involved in such a heinous crime,'' a neighbour told a TV channel.

-Meanwhile, Vijayan said the police have made it clear that the murders were done as part of superstition. ''Vigilant investigation of a missing case by the police has led to the unfolding of the twin murder,'' he said adding that abducting and killing people for wealth and superstitious beliefs is a crime that is beyond imagination in a State like Kerala.
-Stating that police would take stringent measures against the guilty, the Chief Minister also urged everyone in society to come forward to identify such evil practices and bring them to public notice.
+Meanwhile, Vijayan said the police have made it clear that the murders were executed as part of superstition. ''Vigilant investigation of a missing case by the police has led to the unfolding of the twin murder,'' he said adding that abducting and killing people for wealth and superstitious beliefs is a crime, which is beyond imagination in Kerala.
+Noting that police would take stringent measures against the guilty, the CM also urged everyone in society to come forward to identify such evil practices and bring them to public notice.

-Leader of Opposition in the State Assembly V D Satheesan said the latest incidents would force all people, who were proud to be part of a civilized society, to hang their heads in shame. ''Another life would have been saved had there been a serious investigation by the police into the first missing complaint itself.
-A detailed investigation needs to be conducted to find out whether more murders have taken place in the State on account of witchcraft,'' he added.

-The incident stands as a question mark in front of the political, administrative and police leadership of Kerala who react to any minor incident happening in any part of the country, he said.
+However, the alleged connections of Singh, one of the accused, with the ruling CPI(M), triggered a political row as the opposition Congress and BJP used the incident as a tool to attack the Left government.

-''The accused was said to have held significant posts in the Marxist party in the area.
-As per the local information, he is currently holding the charge of the party's karshaka sangham.
-You can also see his Facebook posts praising Chief Minister Vijayan and Health Minister Veena George during their poll victories,'' he further charged.
+''The accused is said to have held significant posts in the Marxisty party in the area.
+As per the local information, he is currently holding the charge of the party's 'karshaka sangham.'
+You can also see his Facebook posts praising Chief Minister Vijayan and Health Minister Veena George during their poll victories,'' he claimed.

-A fair investigation into the incident should be conducted, the leader added.
+Describing the incident as a ''heinous crime'', senior BJP leader and Union Minister V Muraleedharan asked if this the Kerala Pinarayi Vijayan is boasting of? ''A heinous crime in the name of Black Magic.
+Is this the Kerala @pinarayivijayan boasting of No 1?
+Shame!
+This incident is a black spot on the reformed Kerala society.
+Such practices are condemnable & perpetrators must be Brought to Justice immediately,'' the minister tweeted.

+National and state women's commissions strongly condemned the alleged black magic murder and sought stringent action against the accused.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)